pensjonatus/flash-fiction/blog/up-the-mountain-of-madness.md

 ---
-title: 'Up the Mountain of Madness'
+title: Up the Mountain of Madness
 date: '2012-12-09'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 A twitch ran down his body and came back up, causing his head to bob.
 Somebody